Oakland Hills, Oakland, California: Geography

-The geologic feature
+Geologic features

-"Oakland Hills" is most commonly an informal name for that section of the Berkeley Hills range which extends along the eastern side of Oakland, California.
+"Oakland Hills" is most commonly an informal name for that section of the Berkeley Hills range that extends along the eastern side of Oakland, California.
 In recent decades, it has become the more common popular term although it remains "officially" incorrect among geographers and gazetteers.
 Before the establishment of the University of California in Berkeley, the range was called the Contra Costa Hills.

 The common usage often includes another officially unnamed ridge which runs in front (west) of the Berkeley/"Oakland" Hills, as well as the linear valley enclosed between the two ridges in the Montclair District along State Route 13.
 This other ridge, a shutter ridge created by the Hayward Fault, lends its informal name, "Rockridge", only to the district of Oakland at its northwest end, although it extends southeast to the junction of Highway 13 and I-580 in East Oakland and includes most of the small residential community of Piedmont, California.
 Plant communities are diverse, ranging from oak-grassland savanna and chaparral on sunny exposed slopes, to woods of oak, madrone, bay laurel, pine and redwoods in shady canyons.

-Oakland Hills neighborhoods
+Neighborhoods

 The Oakland Hills neighborhoods comprise the highest elevations within the city's land area, following the alignment of the hills and the central section of the Hayward Fault Zone.
 The area includes all of Oakland lying east of State Route 13 and east of I-580 south of its junction with Route 13.
 The area includes Upper Rockridge, Oakmore, Montclair and Mountain View Cemetery.
 The Oakland Hills touch the eastern border of Piedmont, California and include a section of the Claremont neighborhood, the northern part of which lies within the city of Berkeley.
 The Oakland Hills also include the northern section of Lake Chabot Regional Park and borders Robert Sibley Volcanic Regional Preserve, Huckleberry Botanic Regional Preserve, Redwood Regional Park and Anthony Chabot Regional Park; all part of the East Bay Regional Park District.

+Politics

+The hills are generally regarded as home to "Oakland’s whitest, wealthiest and most economically conservative enclaves" and is less dense and populous as the rest of the city.
+The area is known for high voter turnout and fundraising, having an outsized influence on local elections that favors moderate to conservative policies and politicians.
+The hills are mostly contained within District 4 of the Oakland City Council, which had the highest turnout rate at 47% in the 2025 Oakland mayoral special election and largely backed Loren Taylor.